-In July 2020, the government announced a cat in the UK has been diagnosed with Coronavirus for the first time.
-Find out more about how we can protect ourselves and our animals from the current pandemic.
+In July 2020, the government announced a cat in the UK has been diagnosed with Covid-19 for the first time.
+Find out more about how we can protect ourselves and our animals from the pandemic.

 Yes – there have been a couple of cases where pets have tested positive for the virus.
-The first case of a cat catching Coronavirus in the UK was confirmed by the Animal and Plant Health Agency on the 22nd July 2020.
+The first case of a cat catching Covid-19 in the UK was confirmed by the Animal and Plant Health Agency on 22 July 2020.

-The World Organisation for Animal Health (OIE) has stated that there's no evidence to suggest that pets are having an impact on the spread of the virus, but notes that both animals and people can be infected.
+The World Organisation for Animal Health (OIE) says that there's no evidence that pets are having an impact on the spread of the virus, but notes that both animals and people can be infected.

-You don’t need to worry about your pet contracting Coronavirus.
+Try not to dwell on the possibility of your pet contracting Covid-19.
 The chances of animals getting it are low and it usually doesn’t affect them much.

-If you’re a pet owner who has symptoms of Coronavirus, avoid contact with your pets and other members of your household as much as possible.
+If you’re a pet owner who has symptoms, avoid contact with your pets and other members of your household as much as possible.

 Animals can spread the virus through their fur, as with any surface.
-If a human with Coronarivus touches, sneezes or coughs on a cat or dog, the virus can contaminate their fur.
+If a human with Covid touches, sneezes or coughs on a cat or dog, the virus can contaminate their fur.